-Consider for example r{key} recognising keywords such as if, then and so on; and r{id} recognising identifiers (say, a single character followed by characters or numbers).
+Consider for example a regular expression r{key} for recognising keywords such as if, then and so on; and r{id} recognising identifiers (say, a single character followed by characters or numbers).
 Then we can form the regular expression $(r{key} + r{id})^$ and use POSIX matching to tokenise strings, say iffoo and if.
 For iffoo we obtain by the Longest Match Rule a single identifier token, not a keyword followed by an identifier.
 For if we obtain by the Priority Rule a keyword token, not an identifier token-even if r{id} matches also.